 The new Museum of Liverpool, built on the World Heritage Site of Liverpool’s famous waterfront, demonstrates Liverpool’s unique contribution to the world and showcases popular culture while tackling social, historical and contemporary issues.

 The carefully planned move of the contents of the Spirit Store needed particular attention.
-Harrow Green was aware that Liverpool’s impressive collection of preserved specimens – many of them in Victorian jars in a fragile condition and filled with formaldehyde – would mean taking special precautionary health and safety measures to protect museum staff in the event of spillage.
+Restore Harrow Green was aware that Liverpool’s impressive collection of preserved specimens – many of them in Victorian jars in a fragile condition and filled with formaldehyde – would mean taking special precautionary health and safety measures to protect museum staff in the event of spillage.
 Protective clothing, additional inner packaging and even an extractor fan were provided, though the move was completed without mishap.

-At the opposite extreme, Harrow Green moved the contents of the dockside ship and engineering workshops, requiring cranes and heavy lifting gear.
+At the opposite extreme, Restore Harrow Green moved the contents of the dockside ship and engineering workshops, requiring cranes and heavy lifting gear.